805: Flurry of DCO applications ends drought

-This increase in applications looks set to continue – the Highways England bow wave has yet to hit, with only two of the 17 live applications being theirs, one at either end of the process.
+This increase in applications looks set to continue – the National Highways bow wave has yet to hit, with only two of the 17 live applications being theirs, one at either end of the process.

 There are 64 projects on the PINS website recorded as being at the ‘pre-application’ stage.
 These are ones where the prospective developer has advised PINS that they are working on an application, or have taken a formal step such as seeking a scoping opinion.

 Some of these are more or less dormant, though, with no activity being recorded for a long time.
 The oldest is, appropriately, Oldbury nuclear power station, with nothing new on the website since July 2010.
-Discounting the 18 that have no activity recorded in the last year leaves 46, and 19 of those are Highways England projects, 41% of them.
+Discounting the 18 that have no activity recorded in the last year leaves 46, and 19 of those are National Highways projects, 41% of them.

 So it looks like civil servants, lawyers, planners, engineers, land referencers and a whole host of other professionals are going to be kept busy for a good while, and at least some of the infrastructure that the UK urgently needs is on its way.